-Additionally, we die cut pocket folders and do a variety of custom die cutting and kiss cutting jobs.
-We can score for folding and die cut-to-size to make custom cardstock packaging.
-With our new Heidelberg Cylinder Press Die Cutter on board we have the flexibility to run small jobs and the capability of mass producing die cut pieces for worldwide distribution.
+Additionally, we die cut pocket folders and do a variety of custom die cutting and kiss-cutting projects.
+Our processes include scoring for folding and die cutting-to-size to make custom cardstock packaging.
+With our new Heidelberg Cylinder Press Die Cutter on board we have the flexibility to run small jobs and the capability of mass producing die cut pieces in any volume you need.
 A growing part of our business, die cutting is just another reason to look to Classic Laminations for all your print finishing needs.

 Everything About Dies

-At Classic Laminations, we have a variety of dies on hand to quickly turn around your project, including several sizes and style of easels, pocket folders, door hangers, counter mats and promotional magnets.
+At Classic Laminations we have a variety of dies on hand to quickly turn around your project.
+These include several sizes and styles of easels, pocket folders, door hangers, counter mats, mouse pads and promotional magnets.

 Getting a New Die

-Send us your die and we will process your order quickly on one of our three die cutting machines.
-We can also store your die so it is ready to use for your next order.
+Send us your die, and we will process your order quickly on one of our eight custom die cutting machines.
+We can also store your die, so it is ready to use for your next order.

-We will protect your die and store it on-site at no charge to you so it is ready to use for your next order.
+We will protect your die and store it on-site at no charge to you.
+This allows it to be ready to complete your next order.

-We have a wide array of easel sizes in both single and double wing styles for you to choose from and most are in stock for quick delivery.
-We can also do custom sizes up to 5 feet tall.
+We have a wide array of easel sizes in both single and double wing styles for you to choose from.
+Most are in stock for quick delivery.
+We can also do custom sizes up to five feet tall.

-Don’t just use a cookie cutter, off-the-rack vellum bristol door hanger.
-Let Classic Laminations create a custom door hanger with a custom die cut cover stock that coordinates with your corporate print collateral or has a unique color or finish that will get noticed and give you a better response rate.
+Don’t just use a cookie cutter off-the-rack vellum bristol door hanger.
+Let Classic Laminations in Cleveland, OH create a custom door hanger with our die cutting machines.
+You can coordinate stocks with your corporate print collateral, or use a unique color or finish that will get noticed and give you a better response rate.

 We have the capability of transforming your mounted piece into a promotional magnet.
-We will take your digital image and laminate it, mount it to special magnet tape and die strike it to your shape and size.
+We will take your image and laminate it, mount it to special magnet tape, and die strike it to your shape and size.

-We have a variety of pocket folder dies.
+We have a variety of custom presentation pocket folder dies.
 We use these to make pocket folders with a dynamic, memorable impact for corporate meetings, tradeshows, and more.
-You can also bring in your custom die to create a pocket folder specifically designed for you needs.
-We will die cut, glue and if needed, laminate to give you a beautiful finished pocket folder.
+You can also bring in your custom die to create a pocket folder specifically designed for your needs.
+We will die cut, glue, and if needed, laminate the piece(s) to give you beautiful finished pocket folders.

-Send us your printed image and we will laminate it, mount it to a special nonskid pad and die cut to shape and size to create a durable counter mat used for retail sales applications.
-These eye catching counter mats will help drive sales by providing quick and convenient access to product information.
+Send us your printed image, and we will laminate it, mount it to a special nonskid pad, and die cut to shape and size to create a durable counter mat used for retail sales applications.
+These eye-catching counter mats will help drive sales by providing quick and convenient access to product information.
 We can also produce custom mouse pads which are a great selling tool.

-We can kiss cut your PSA product, just ask us how to get a custom die designed for your particular laminate material.
+We can custom kiss-cut your PSA product.
+Just ask us how to get a custom die designed for your particular material.
 This type of die cutting cuts through the facestock and pressure sensitive adhesive, down to, but not through, the release liner.

-The sharp, steel rule that cuts paper or cardstock.
+These are the sharp, steel rule that cuts a variety of paper and substrates.
 This rule is usually hardened, whereas a softer rule is needed for curves.

-Device for cutting, scoring, stamping, embossing and debossing.
-In flatbed die cutting or die striking, it is the form that contains the steel rules, which are surrounded and held in place with usually hardwood plywood.
+A die is a device for cutting, scoring, stamping, embossing, and debossing.
+In flatbed die cutting or die striking, it is the form that contains the steel rules, which are surrounded and held in place (often with hardwood plywood).

 Die Cutting Press